fgregg/knoxville_utility_burden/README.md

 # Utility Burden in Knoxville
-[This report provides estimates of the proportion of Knoxville households that are utility burdened, broken down by race and housing tenure](https://bunkum.us/knoxville_utility_burden/analysis.pdf).
-We use the 2019 1-year American Community Survey Public Use Microdata Sample.
+[This report describes racial disparities in utility burdens of Knoxville households](https://bunkum.us/knoxville_utility_burden/analysis.pdf).
+We use the 2019 1-year American Community Survey
+Public Use Microdata Sample.

 # Requirements